• Skip to primary navigation

 Last year the ATO warned Uber drivers that avoiding tax wasn’t an option, this year it’s getting evening tougher.

-Banks will now be required to provide details of ALL customer payments to these ride sharing services for the past AND coming financial year.
+Banks are required to provide details of ALL customer payments to ride sharing services for the past AND coming financial year.
 If you’ve been doing a little moonlighting, it’s probably time to come clean and cough up your share of tax.

 In a statement, the ATO said: “The data we acquire will be electronically matched with certain sections of ATO data holdings to identify taxpayers.’’